 - Racing thoughts

-As this list is not all-inclusive, it is vital that you reach out to a medical professional if you feel any abnormal or uncomfortable symptoms when withdrawing off codeine.
+Withdrawal symptoms may vary depending on the individual.
+As this list is not all-inclusive, you must reach out to a medical professional if you feel abnormal or uncomfortable symptoms when withdrawing from codeine.

 What Is the Next Step You Should Take if You are Addicted to Codeine?